-2005-Present Green Dot Public Schools, a charter school management non-profit org.
-CEO & President Los Angeles, CA June 1999-2005 BAIN & COMPANY, INC, a management consulting firm Partner Los Angeles, CA Directed several teams in developing strategic and operational recommend billion dollar semiconductor client Advised clients in the start-up and acceleration of several internet ventures ations for a multi- 1997-July 1999 BAIN & COMPANY, INC, a management consulting firm Partner Sao Paulo, Brazil Manage the development of new business opportunities for Bain Brazil Directed several teams in the development of strategic recommendations for Consumer Goods and Media and Communications industries or clients in the 1994-1997 VALUE PARTNERS BRAZIL, a management consulting firm Principal Sao Paulo, Brazil Developed strategic recommendations for the turnaround of a major player packaging industry in the Brazilian Developed and implemented a change program for largest magazine publis Senior Engagement Manager her in Brazil Restructured the commercial and distribution network of a large truck and c ar tire manufacturer 1993-1994 VALUE PARTNERS ITALIA, a management consulting firm Engagement Manager Milan, Italy Participated in several strategy projects in the auto components and energy sectors distribution 1990-1993 McKINSEY & CO., a management consulting firm Engagement Manager Milan, Italy Developed the commercial strategy for an Italian auto component manufact Consultant urer Participated in developing strategic recommendations for clients in the stee industries l and oil and gas 1985-1988 ENICHEM AMERICAS, INC., a petrochemical distribution company Area Manager New York, NY Developed company's presence as a distributor of petrochemical intermedia Colombia and Ecuador aries in Venezuela, Business Representative Traded bulk petrochemicals in the US territory EDUCATION 1988-1990 COLUMBIA BUSINESS SCHOOL MBA - Finance and Management of Organizational, May 1990 Beta Gamma Sigma Honors and Dean's List New York, NY 1981-1985 COLUMBIA UNIVERSITY B.S. in Industrial Engineering May 1985 New York, NY ADDITIONAL INFORM ΙΑΤΙΟΝ
+LAFLRILINGL 2005-Present Green Dot Public Schools , a charter school management non-profit org.
+CEO & President Los Angeles, CA June 1999-2005 BAIN & COMPANY, INC, a management consulting firm Partner Los Angeles, CA Directed several teams in developing strategic and operational recommendabillion dollar semiconductor client Advised clients in the start-up and acceleration of several internet ventures 1997-July 1999 BAIN & COMPANY, INC, a management consulting firm Partner Manage the development of new business opportunities for Bain Brazil Sao Paulo, Brazil Directed several teams in the development of strategic recommendations Consumer Goods and Media and Communications industries for clients in the 1994-1997 VALUE PARTNERS BRAZIL, a management consulting firm Principal Sao Paulo, Brazil Developed strategic recommendations for the turnaround of a major playe packaging industry r in the Brazilian Developed and implemented a change program for largest magazine publi Senior Engagement Manager Restructured the commercial and distribution network of a large truck and car tire manufacturer 1993-1994 VALUE PARTNERS ITALIA, a management consulting firm Engagement Manager Milan, Italy Participated in several strategy projects in the auto components and energy sectors gy distribution 1990-1993 McKINSEY & CO., a management consulting firm Engagement Manager Milan, Italy Developed the commercial strategy for an Italian auto component manufactions and the commercial strategy for an Italian auto component manufaction. cturer Participated in developing strategic recommendations for clients in the sterindustries el and oil and gas 1985-1988 ENICHEM AMERICAS, INC., a petrochemical distribution company Area Manager New York, NY Developed company's presence as a distributor of petrochemical intermed Colombia and Ecuador Business Representative liaries in Venezuela, Traded bulk petrochemicals in the US territory EDUCATION 1988-1990 COLUMBIA BUSINESS SCHOOL MBA - Finance and Management of Organizational, May 1990 Beta Gamma Sigma Honors and Dean's List New York, NY 1981-1985 COLUMBIA UNIVERSITY B.S. in Industrial Engineering May 1985 New York, NY